-Tire chains/cables should not be installed on 265/35R19 size tires.
+Tire chains/cables cannot be installed on 265/35R19 size tires.
 Installation of the tire chains/cables on 265/35R19 size tires will cause damage to the vehicle.
-If you plan to use tire chains/cables, vou should install 245/45R18 size tires on your vehicle.
+If you plan to use tire chains/cables, you should install 245/45R18 size tires on your vehicle.